Madis0/mc-language-porter/README.md

 ---

 Not an official Minecraft product.
-Not accociated with or endorsed by Mojang AB or Microsoft.
-"Minecraft" is a trademark of Mojang Synergies AB.
+Not accociated with or endorsed by Mojang Studios or Microsoft.
+"Minecraft" is a trademark of Mojang Studios.